carnival-data/carnival/docs/graph-model.md

 - `PX` is an arbitrary name.
 - `PX` defines a single property, `IS_ALIVE`.

-As with vertex and edge definitions, any name can be chosen for the name.  `PX` is a convention for property definitions.
+As with vertex and edge definitions, anything can be chosen for the name of the enum.  `PX` is a convention for property definitions.
 While any name can be chosen, keep in mind that the name will appear in your code whenever the properties are referenced.
+So, keeping it terse will promote less verbose code.

-When used in vertex or an edge, `IS_ALIVE` will be represented as a property labelled `isAlive`.
+When applied to a vertex or an edge, `IS_ALIVE` will be represented as a property labelled `isAlive`.
 Carnival expects that properties will follow the Java convention of capital snake case and automatically translates them to camel case for use in the property graph.

 ## Vertex Definitions